S. Somasegar: Microsoft

-Somasegar joined Microsoft Corporation in January 1989 as a software design engineer and had a career spanning almost 27 years as he rose through the ranks to be a senior vice president.
+Somasegar joined Microsoft in January 1989 as a software design engineer and had a career spanning almost 27 years as he rose through the ranks to be a senior vice president.

 Somasegar joined the Operating System group at Microsoft, working on OS/2, the early versions of NT and Windows – in all eight different releases of the Windows family of product.

 As the leader of developer division, Somasegar was responsible for engineering, marketing and evangelizing developer tools and services, programming languages and runtimes designed for a broad base of software developers and development teams, including the Visual Studio family of products, .NET Framework, and Team Foundation Server.
 His team was also responsible for MSDN and TechNet online properties to enable a deep connection with the developer and IT professional audiences.
 In addition, Somasegar was the founder of Microsoft's India R&D efforts, and the executive sponsor for Microsoft's global development centers including the R&D efforts in China, India and Israel.

 Under Somasegar's leadership, the Microsoft Developer Division, which supports over six million .NET developers worldwide, expanded its mission to deliver developer tools and services for mobile development and cloud development across a variety of platforms and programming technologies through the Visual Studio and .NET family of products.

 Madrona Venture Group

 Somasegar joined Madrona Venture Group in November 2015, a venture capital firm based in Seattle, investing primarily in early-stage Pacific Northwest technology companies.
 As a managing director at Madrona, Somasegar focuses on investment areas including machine learning/artificial intelligence, multi-sense user interfaces, next generation cloud infrastructure, intelligent applications, and robotic process automation (RPA).
 Somasegar has authored several articles outlining Madrona's perspective on how these technologies will evolve.

-Notable investments include Snowflake and UiPath.
+Notable investments include Snowflake (NYSE: SNOW - 2020), UiPath (NYSE: PATH - 2021), and Statsig (Acquired by Open AI 2025.)

 Personal life

-Somasegar lives in the Seattle area with his wife Akila, and their two daughters.
+Somasegar lives in the Seattle area with his wife, Akila, and their two daughters.

+Other interests

 In August 2019, Somasegar and Akila joined the ownership group of Seattle Sounders FC, a Major League Soccer club.
+In June 2024, the same ownership group partnered with global investment firm Carlyle to invest in and operate the Seattle Reign FC, a National Women's Soccer League club.

+In May 2022, Major League Cricket announced that Somasegar and Microsoft CEO Satya Nadella were among the lead investors to launch Major League Cricket in the U.S. The team, Seattle Orcas, was announced in March 2023.
+Somasegar co-owns the team with Satya Nadella (Chairman & CEO of Microsoft), Samir Bodas (Co-founder and CEO, Icertis), Ashok Krishnamurthi (Managing Partner, GreatPoint Ventures) and Sanjay Parthasarathy (former senior executive at Microsoft and Avalara).

 Awards

-Somasegar received an honorary doctorate from his alma mater, Anna University (November 2006).

 Somasegar was presented with the Asian American Engineer of the Year Award from the Chinese Institute of Engineers USA (CIE-USA) (February 2008).